unytics/bigfunctions/docs/index.md

 # The rise of <br> the SQL-Data-Stack

-If your Data-Warehouse can perform any task,
+If BigQuery can perform any task,

 *BigQuery + dbt*<br>
 *become all you need.*